wcm-io/wcm-io-caconfig/compat/src/site/markdown/index.md

 When this compat bundle is deployed you can either use the old wcm.io Configuration API or the Apache Sling Context-Aware Configuration API to access the configuration.
 All wcm.io Configurations are grouped in one single configuration with the internal name `config`.

-[Migrate from wcm.io Configuration 0.x to Context-Aware Configuration][caconfig-migration]
+There is also a wiki page with lists different migration scenarios: [Migrate from wcm.io Configuration 0.x to Context-Aware Configuration][caconfig-migration]

 [apidocs]: apidocs/
 [changelog]: changes-report.html